Fortnite Creative: Development

-During the development of Creative mode, Epic Games prioritized completing quickly over creating a perfect mode upon release.
-Because of this, there were several bugs upon release.
-Due to their focus on speed, Epic Games created the prefabs system, instead of the full selection of blocks seen in other creative mode games.
+During the development of Creative mode, Epic Games prioritized quick completion over creating a proper mode upon release.
+Because of this, there were many bugs present in the game upon release.
+Due to their focus on speed, Epic Games did not properly add every asset during the release.
 Epic Games was able to launch Fortnite Creative earlier than planned.
 Epic has updated creative mode several times since it was launched, fixing bugs, adding new buildings, and new island types.
-A scoreboard was added during the 8.40 patch.
+Fortnite Creative was eventually succeeded by UEFN, also known as Creative 2.0, which caused Epic Games to drastically reduce the amount of updates to Creative 1.0 due to the shift in focus.
+Creative now remains a somewhat buggy sandbox game, which only receives updates such as new items whenever new items or devices are added to Battle Royale.

 While Epic has used Fortnite: Battle Royale to perform a number of promotional events, such as virtual concerts, Epic partnered with Time to create a special Fortnite Creative area dedicated to celebrating the 58th anniversary of Martin Luther King Jr.'s "I Have a Dream" speech on August 28, 2021.
-In August 2023, Epic approved a virtual holocaust museum designed by Luc Bernard; its release was delayed following concerns of vandalism after comments from Holocaust denier Nick Fuentes.
+In August 2023, Epic approved a virtual holocaust museum designed by Luc Bernard; its release was delayed following concerns from the comments of Holocaust denier Nick Fuentes.

 Unreal Editor for Fortnite

-A revamped system of Fortnite Creative, known as Unreal Editor for Fortnite (UEFN), or colloquially as Creative 2.0, was initially found in a presentation at Christmas 2020.
+A revamped system of Fortnite Creative, known as Unreal Editor for Fortnite (UEFN), or colloquially as Creative 2.0, was initially ideated in a presentation during Christmas in 2020.
 Data miners found hints of code mentioning the system in early 2022.
-It "combines the creation tools from Fortnite Creative with the Unreal Editor", such as custom props and models, animations, sounds, and terrain generation.
+As quoted by Tim Sweeney, it combines the creation tools from Fortnite Creative with the Unreal Editor, such as custom props and models, animations, sounds, terrain generation, and much more complex mechanics that cannot be achieved in the simplicity of Fortnite Creative 1.0.

 UEFN was originally planned to release by the end of 2022, but it was delayed until January 2023.
 On March 16, 2023, it was announced that UEFN would arrive on March 22, 2023, and be available from the Epic Games Store.

 Epic and Unity Technologies announced a collaboration in November 2025 that will allow games developed within the Unity engine to be used within Fortnite, while Unity Technologies' cross-platform commerce platform will see Unreal Engine integration.

-Release
+Release and Reception

-The game mode was announced on December 5, 2018.
+Creative was announced on December 5, 2018.
 A trailer was released and Epic Games partnered with nine YouTubers to create demonstration videos of the meta-game.
 Fortnite Battle Royale season 7 battle pass owners were able to play the game starting December 6.
 Players without a battle pass could join islands created by players with a battle pass.
 The meta-game was released for all players on December 13, 2018.